dij0s/PETAL/thesis/bachelor_thesis.typ

 The mean scores, reported in #ref(<comparison_criteria>) support that the data interpretation (+76% and +61%) and methodology alignment (+42% and +40%) show the most significant improvement, in both factual and actionable contexts.
 This suggests that bigger models enhance the system's ability to interpret the geospatial data and provide actionable insights from various perspectives, identifying patterns and most importantly suggesting measures.

-In contrast, municipal relevance and technical compliance only show slight improvements (< +17%) between configurations.
+In contrast, municipal relevance and technical compliance only show slight improvements (<\17%) between configurations.
 What is more interesting is the overall performance of the solution, across all configurations for these two specific criteria.

 While the municipal relevance criterion reveals the greatest score across all criteria and a more pronounced increase (+17% and +15%) between configurations, the technical compliance criterion remains strikingly similar across both (+13% and +1%).

-The technical compliance results are likely due to either: poor compliance with the formatting requirements, structural completeness and overall presentation of the response for both configurations (as defined by the criterion) or a more fundamental problem with the criterion itself.
+The technical compliance results are likely due to either: poor compliance with the formatting requirements, structural completeness and overall presentation of the response for both configurations (as defined by the criterion, #ref(<benchmark_system_prompt>)) or a more fundamental problem with the criterion itself.

 In reality, both go hand in hand as overly rigid criteria penalize small deviations from the requirements whilst loose criteria may overlook important details and yield higher scores.
 On the other hand, the criterion may be irrelevant.
 A response that effectively addresses urban energy planning requirements, even lacking perfect formatting, is arguably better than one that is well-formatted but completely meaningless.
-#highlight("TODO: citer ou inclure tel quel le prompt ici?")

 Another issue that is observed with it is the strong variability in the scores that are assigned, over both query intents.
 More generally, high variability is measured throughout all criteria, suggesting a broader issue.

 The score distributions in #ref(<boxplots_criterion>) display a large visual spread and clear outliers in criteria such as methodology alignment and technical compliance.
-Moreover, this is assessed from the information theory entropy, a measure that quantifies the average level of uncertainty around the potential states of a variable, here, every criterion across configurations and prompt intents.
+Moreover, this is assessed from the information theory entropy (#ref(<entropy>)), a measure that quantifies the average level of uncertainty around the potential states of a variable, here, every criterion across configurations and prompt intents.
-#highlight("TODO: citer entropie wikipedia")

 If a criterion is consistently scored the same, then each occurrence of that score is highly predictable and conveys no information (low entropy).
 Conversely, when the distribution of scores of a criterion is more diverse, each result is more _surprising_ and therefore carries greater information.

 When the scores are distributed uniformly, entropy reaches its maximum, where each score is equally likely.
-For the 1-to-5 ranking scale used here, the maximum entropy is 1.61 nats.
+For the 1-to-5 ranking scale used here, the maximum entropy is 1.61 nats (#ref(<entropy_upper_bound>)).

 With that in mind, the entropies in #ref(<entropy_criteria>) validate the visual feeling of diversity with almost all criteria reaching absurd levels of uncertainty.
-The methodology alignment and municipal relevance for the large configuration, for example, show entropies of respectively 1.54 nats and 1.50 nats, very close to what would be the results of a fair 5-faced dice.
+The methodology alignment and municipal relevance for the large configuration, for example, show entropies of respectively 1.54 nats and 1.50 nats, very close to what would be the results of a fair 5-faced dice, nearly fully random.
-#highlight("TODO: citer équation upper bound")
-#highlight("TODO: parler de conditional entropy")

 Globally, the larger configuration shows higher entropy over all criteria, suggesting that its responses vary more widely in their compliance with the evaluation standards.
 This volatility reflects stochastic fluctuations across the repeated benchmarks on the same set of prompts, rather than differences caused by prompt diversity.